 What is the best camper for full-time living?

 The best camper for full-time living depends on how you travel.
-Fifth wheels like Keystone Montana offer space for long stays, while camper vans provide mobility and simplicity for frequent travel.
+Fifth wheels like Keystone MT offer space for long stays, while camper vans provide easy movement and a simple setup for frequent travel.

 Are fifth wheels good for full-time living?

 Yes.
-Fifth wheels are popular for full-time living because they offer residential-style layouts, larger kitchens, and better storage than most travel trailers.
+Fifth wheels are common for full-time living because they offer home-style layouts, larger kitchens, and better storage than most travel trailers.

 Is a travel trailer or camper van better for full-time living?

 Travel trailers work well for those who stay in one place longer.
-Camper vans are better for travelers who move often, drive into towns, and want easier parking and lower daily setup.
+Camper vans are better for people who move often, drive into towns, and want easier parking and lower daily setup.

 What features matter most in a full-time living camper?

-Insulation, four-season ratings, durable materials, reliable power systems, and functional layouts are the most important features for full-time living.
+Insulation, 4-season ratings, tough parts, steady power systems, and useful layouts are the key things for full-time living.